MrAlias/otel-schema/OTEP.md

 )
 ```

 The configuration model *MAY* also be configured via the use of a configuration file.
-The following demostrates the proposed configuration file format:
+The following demonstrates the proposed configuration file format:

 ```yaml
 # include version specification in configuration files to help with parsing and schema evolution.